 - reflectors and lights are clean and secure

-- seat is adjusted to suit the child’s height
+- seat is adjusted to suit your child’s height

 - handlebar ends are covered by hand grips.

-- If your child is under 10 he’ll need to cycle with a grown-up, preferably on bike paths.
+- If your child is under 10 years, she needs to cycle with a grown-up, preferably on bike paths.

-- Teach your child to walk her bike across pedestrian crossings instead of riding across the street.
+- Teach your child to walk his bike across pedestrian crossings instead of riding across the street.

-- Demonstrate to your child that driveways and intersections must be approached with caution.
-Riding onto the road from a driveway is particularly risky as parked vehicles can obscure a bicycle rider’s presence from oncoming drivers.
+- Teach your child that she needs to approach driveways and intersections carefully.
+Riding onto the road from a driveway is particularly risky because parked vehicles can hide a bicycle rider from oncoming drivers.

-- Your child shouldn’t ride at night.
-Special equipment (lights, visibility vests), acute traffic awareness and understanding of driver behaviour are needed.
+- Night-time: your child shouldn’t ride at night.
+To ride at night, you need special equipment (lights, visibility vests), acute traffic awareness and understanding of driver behaviour.

 Learning to ride

 Learning to balance and control a bicycle might result in a few falls, but most children get the hang of balance and control fairly quickly.
-It will then take a lot of time and practice to develop the skills and understanding to ride safely in the street and in traffic.
+Then it takes a lot of time and practice to develop the skills and understanding to ride safely in the street and in traffic.

-Once the basic skills are mastered, your child should be given as many opportunities to ride under supervision as you can manage.
-Bike paths are best, but in some states and territories, children up to a certain age and the adults supervising them can legally ride on the footpath.
-Check with your local council for information relating to your area.
+Once your child masters the basic skills, give her as many opportunities to ride under supervision as you can.
+Bike paths are best, but in some states and territories, children up to a certain age and the adults supervising them can legally ride on footpaths.
+Check with your local council for information about your area.

-When your child starts learning to ride, it’s best if they:
+When your child starts learning to ride, it’s best if he:

-- learn away from traffic and in a safe place, such as a backyard or park
+- learns away from traffic and in a safe place, like a backyard or park

-- learn somewhere that provides a soft landing for falls, such as grass
+- learns somewhere that provides a soft landing like grass for falls

-- have good adult role models who always wear their helmets
+- has good adult role models who always wear their helmets

-- take extra lessons from a school-based bicycle-education program when they reach 9-10 years of age.
+- gets extra lessons from a school-based bicycle education program when he’s 9-10 years old.